microsoft/pyright/docs/configuration.md

 ## Type Check Diagnostics Settings
 The following settings control pyright’s diagnostic output (warnings or errors).
 Unless otherwise specified, each diagnostic setting can specify a boolean value (`false` indicating that no error is generated and `true` indicating that an error is generated).
-Alternatively, a string value of `"none"`, `"warning"`, or `"error"` can be used to specify the diagnostic level.
+Alternatively, a string value of `"none"`, `"warning"`, `"information"`, or `"error"` can be used to specify the diagnostic level.

 **strictListInference** [boolean]: When inferring the type of a list, use strict type assumptions.
 For example, the expression `[1, 'a', 3.4]` could be inferred to be of type `List[Any]` or `List[Union[int, str, float]]`.
 If this setting is true, it will use the latter (stricter) type.
 The default value for this setting is 'false'.